supershaneski/express-mysql/README.md

 npm start
 ```

-Open [http://localhost:9000](http://localhost:9000) to view it in the browser.
+Point your device to [http://localhost:9000](http://localhost:9000) to access the server.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.